YoHa2024NKU/NaviSign-Traffic-Sign-Recognition-System-Using-Convolutional-Neural/README.md

    python test.py  # For Running and classifying the images or videos
    ```

-2. Use the GUI to upload images or start a video stream for real-time traffic sign recognition.
+2. Use the GUI to upload images or start a video stream for NaviSign-Traffic-Sign-Recognition-System-Using-Convolutional-Neural.

 ## Dataset